Hagler History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Hagel, Hegel, Haegel, Haegle, Hagele, Haegele, Hagelin, Haegelin, Hegelin, Hegelen, Hagelen, Hageler, Hegeler, Haegeler, Hagler, Hegler, Hegelli (Swiss) and many more.

-Another 97 words (7 lines of text) are included under the topic Early Hagler Notables in all our PDF Extended History products
+Another 40 words (3 lines of text) are included under the topic Early Hagler Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: